Andrewmazyar/small-mail/README.md

  * mvn clean package
  * java - jar target/small-mail-0.0.1-SNAPSHOT.jar

-that works with project you should  inject users with url : /inject-users and you receive 5 users
+When you start project you will receive 5 users with email and password: and you receive 5 users
 * name: user@gmail.com password: password
 * name: president@gmail.com password: president